 Fleetwood Jamboree Battery Not Charging on Shore Power Fix

-I own a 2011 Fleetwood Jamboree 28Z and just installed new 6-volt house batteries about two weeks ago.
+Noticed my 2011 Fleetwood Jamboree 28Z is eating through my new 6-volt house batteries way faster than it should, even when plugged into shore power.
 When I first connected them, they showed a healthy 13.2 volts.
 However, I've noticed the voltage steadily declining over the past few days and it's now reading 12.2 volts.
 The concerning part is that when I plug into shore power, my multimeter shows absolutely no change in battery voltage - it stays at 12.2v whether plugged in or not.
 I'm trying to figure out if the charging is supposed to happen through the inverter/charger unit or if there's a separate converter that handles this.
 The batteries are definitely good since they're brand new, so I suspect something in the charging circuit has failed.
 Any guidance on troubleshooting this would be greatly appreciated.

 Quick Answer